AliasAndrew/TodoListReact/docs.md

     -  status: the current status of the todo
     -  prevId, nextId: the Ids for the previous and next TodoItem in the list, used to persist the priority of the item and help ordering them in the UI.
   _Data folder:_
-	  _...Context.cs_
+	  _TodoListReactContext.cs_
 	  This class inherits from ContextBase and represents access to the database.
 Contains the database table in a DbSet object.
   _Migrations folder:_
 	  This folder will be created from your model classes for your database migrations, which you can create and run with the Add-Migration and Update-Database commands.
 	  The timestamped files represent the generated SQL commands for your database.
   _Controllers folder:_
-	  This folder contains the API Controllers, in this project the ...Controller, which contains the API endpoints as actions (methods).
+	  This folder contains the API Controllers, in this project the TodoItemsController, which contains the API endpoints as actions (methods).
 	  _TodoItemsController.cs_
 	  Contains the API endpoints at
 		  -  /api/TodoItems